JorgeAgui/ClothingStoreFranchise/README.md

 **Implementation**
 ----------------

 In order to isolate the development of each microservice, a repository has been created for each microservice.
-This repositories have been grouped in an GitHub organization that you can find in the following link.
+This repositories have been grouped in a GitHub organization that you can find in the following link.

 - [ClothingStoreFranchise](https://github.com/ClothingStoreFranchise)